lakejs/lake-docs/guide/index.md

 ## Uploading files

-Similarly, configure the `file` plugin for file uploads.
-See the [file](/reference/index.md#file) config for more information.
+Similarly, before using file uploads, you need to set the [file](/reference/index.md#file) config.

 ```js
 new Editor({